 This won’t add much weight to your golf bag, but you will be glad you have it the day that you need it.

 In the past few years, larger crocheted sun hats have become quite popular.
 They do an even better job of keeping the sun off of your head and sometimes can breathe a bit more than a traditional baseball-style cap.
-A hat can be a fun way to add color or style to your outfit.

 Sometimes when you first start playing golf, you may not have all the equipment you need.
 Golf shoes are something that will eventually be worth investing in.
 However, if you go to play golf with a simple sneaker or tennis shoe, you will not be violating the dress code.
 Just do not wear a sandal, flip flop, or heel of any kind.